bufbuild/modules/modules/static/gogo/protobuf/buf.md

 **This is a third-party repository managed by Buf.**

-Updates to the [source repository](https://github.com/gogo/protobuf) are automatically synced on a periodic basis, and each BSR commit is tagged with corresponding Git commits.
+Updates to the [source repository](https://github.com/gogo/protobuf) are automatically synced on a periodic basis, and each BSR commit is tagged with corresponding Git semver releases.

-To depend on a specific Git commit, you can use it as your reference in your dependencies:
+To depend on a specific version, you can use it as your reference in your dependencies:

 ```
 deps:
-  - buf.build/gogo/protobuf:<GIT_COMMIT_TAG>
+  - buf.build/gogo/protobuf:<SEMVER_RELEASE_VERSION>
 ```

 For more information, see the [documentation](https://buf.build/docs/bsr/overview).